YACS-RCOS/yacs/pipelines/nyu/README.md

 ```
 .
 ├── README.md 		- This document; make sure to read the whole thing!
 ├── gallatin		- Folder that holds all the scripts for the Gallatin Course Search API adapter
+│   ├── README.md	- README file
+│   ├── main.py		- Entrypoint for the program
-│   └── main.py	- Placeholder script
+│	└── ...			- more scripts
 └── sites.md		- This has some useful sites, like tutorials and cheatsheets

 TODO: Figure out how we're going to organize the eventual python executable.
 Depending on what we run the file on, we might want to concatenate all our source files into a single document, or make a python package and import it into a main script.
 ```